 Is Phallosan Forte safe?

-It can be used safely when you follow the instructions and do not overdo tension or vacuum.
-But traction is not risk free.
-If you get numbness, sharp pain, major discoloration, or skin breakdown, stop immediately and reassess.
+It can be used safely when the instructions are followed and tension or vacuum is not pushed too aggressively.
+But it is not risk-free.
+If you develop numbness, sharp pain, major discoloration, or skin breakdown, stop and reassess.

 Can it help Peyronie’s disease?